rust-lang/rfcs/text/3698-declarative-derive-macros.md

 We may want to provide a means to namespace helper attributes or detect collisions between them.
 This would apply to both proc macros and `macro_rules!` macros.

+We may want to provide simple helpers for generating/propagating `where` bounds, which would otherwise be complex to do in a `macro_rules!` macro.